Federal Aggravated Identity Theft

 A means of identification is defined as any name or number used, alone or together with any other information, to identify a specific person, including a name, social security number, date of birth, officially issued driver’s license or identification number, alien registration number, passport number, employer or taxpayer identification number, or electronic identification number or routing code.

-If a person is convicted of federal aggravated identity theft, the judge must impose a two-year prison sentence, which must run consecutively to any other sentence imposed in the case.
+If a person is convicted of federal aggravated identity theft, the judge must impose a two-year identity theft prison sentence, which must run consecutively to any other sentence imposed in the case.
 For example, if a person is convicted of bank fraud and aggravated identity theft, and the judge imposes a 3-year prison sentence on the bank fraud charge, the judge must add another two years to the bank fraud sentence for a total of 5 years of prison.

 Are you looking for the best federal criminal defense lawyer in Tampa Florida to handle an aggravated identity theft case?
 Contact Attorney David C. Hardy.